 Tips for surveyors

-If you see this type of floor colour, think magnesite, this is the only colour I’ve personally ever seen.
+If you see this type of floor colour it could be magnesite, and this is the only colour I’ve personally ever seen.
 I’ve been told that in other locations that there is greens and brown.
+Also remember that there is also red pigmented sand and cement screeds of this era.
 This floor in particular was very soft when poked, although some I have found are harder, when in better condition.
 When checking solid floors through carpet coverings on pre purchase surveys, if you get very high readings, you could put your client on notice, as the repairs can be very expensive.

 Also remember to get it tested for asbestos, this is a cheap process and has to be carried out.